JingmingWang-1737524494/AI-Image-Forgery-Detection-Based-on-Eyelink-Eye-Tracking-Trajectory/README.md

 https://huggingface.co/datasets/JingmingWang/AI-generated-Image-Detection/blob/main/dataset.zip

 A standardized image dataset (150 images total) was built under the principle of same semantics with different sources, controlling semantic and visual consistency to avoid irrelevant variable interference.
-It included 100 AI-generated images (Doubao, ByteDance Inc., China; Kimi, Moonshot AI Inc., China) and 50 real photography images sourced from Pexels (https://www.pexels.com/zh-cn/), covering five categories: natural scenery(zrfg), portrait(rwxx), animals and plants(dzw), food still life(nsjw), and daily life(shcj) scenes.
+It included 100 AI-generated images (Doubao, ByteDance Inc., China; Kimi, Moonshot AI Inc., China) and 50 real photography images sourced from Pexels (https://www.pexels.com/zh-cn/), covering five categories: natural scenery(zrfg), portrait(rwxx), animals and plants(dzw), food still life(msjw), and daily life(shcj) scenes.
 For each category, both models generated 10 images respectively with a unified prompt framework, and 10 real images were screened for semantic alignment

 ## Our eye-tracking data were collected using an **Eyelink 1000 Plus** system.